-The dispenser is entitled to retain the payment for the fee portion in such circumstances.
+The dispenser is entitled to retain the payment for the administrative fee portion in such circumstances.
 The dispensing fee is applicable for the initial or replacement aid and may only be billed by a for-profit dealer.

-Only the administrative fee (not the dispensing fee) is applicable for replacement of lost or stolen aids within the manufacturer's warranty.
+Only the administrative portion of the dispensing fee (not the entire dispensing fee) is applicable for replacement of lost or stolen aids within the manufacturer's warranty.